chemoelectric/epr-simulation/README.md

 Physicists finding the derivation above would have discovered, as well, that the fabled [‘hidden variables’](https://en.wikipedia.org/w/index.php?title=Hidden-variable_theory&oldid=1188516029) are a red herring.
 One should erase the phrase from the lexicon.
-The correlations come from the experimental layout and require no undiscovered mysteries.
 It is fallacious to assume that, because quantum mechanics deals with probabilities and statistical mechanics deals with probabilities, then quantum mechanics must reduce to statistical mechanics with ‘hidden variables’.
 In Aspect-style experiments, quantum mechanics reduces to simple division of outcomes according to the Law of Malus.